camunda-community-hub/zeebe-spec/README.md

 **Features** :sparkles:

 * business-friendly: the test spec is written in a text format, no coding is required
-* vendor independent: the tests can run against any BPMN engine, available integrations
+* vendor independent: the tests can run on any BPMN engine, available integrations
   * [Zeebe](https://github.com/zeebe-io/zeebe)

 ## Usage